wessware/wessware/README.md

 I am a passionate data professional with over three years of expertise in data and analytics.
 I have expert-level proficiency in Python, R, SQL, Excel, and Power BI.

-My experience spans the fields of Data Analysis, Visualization, Machine Learning, Business Intelligence, and Monitoring and evaluation.
+My experience spans the fields of Data Analysis, Visualization, Machine Learning, Business Intelligence, and Monitoring and Evaluation.

 I am open to corporate and freelance work opportunities.